julialong/DynamicFoodFinder/README.md

  ![alt text](https://github.com/julialong/DynamicFoodFinder/blob/master/img/screenshots/inputs.png)

 Once the user selects their preference, they are given directions to that location.
-In the future, we will expand Dynamic to allow users to customize price ranges they are looking for, types of fare, and even different kinds of stores!
-You will soon be able to plan out the optimal gas station, supermarket, or even toy store along your daily route!
+The number assigned to each pin is based on distance and food choices.

 ![alt text](https://github.com/julialong/DynamicFoodFinder/blob/master/img/screenshots/gmapsResult.png)